Speaking: Pronunciation B1 - Lesson 2: Intonation Patterns for Expressing Emotions (Surprise, Interest)

 For big, unexpected news, start your voice high and let it fall quickly.
 This shows strong emotion.

 Using these emotional reactions is a key part of active listening.
-When your partner says something, especially if it's personal news or an opinion, they expect a reaction.
+When your partner says something, especially if it's personal news, they expect a reaction.
 A simple "Wow!" or "Really?" shows that you are listening and engaged.
 A silent response can feel cold or rude.

 Activity 1: What's the Feeling?

-Listen to the audio guide.
-I will say the word "Really?" with three different intonation patterns.
-Identify the emotion for each one (Interest, Surprise, or Doubt).
+Listen to the audio.
+You will hear "Really?" with three different intonation patterns.
+Identify the emotion for each one.

 Activity 2: Say it with Feeling!

 Work with a partner.
-Read the mini-dialogues and say the response with the emotion written in parentheses.
+Read the mini-dialogues and say a response with the emotion in parentheses.

 • A: My sister is getting married next month!